Join our community of websites already using SEOJuice to automate the boring SEO work.

 Any online mention of your business's name, address, and phone number (NAP).
 It helps search engines confirm that your business exists and is located where you say it is.
 No link required.

 Yes, especially for local search.
-Consistent, accurate citations build trust with search engines and improve your chances of appearing in the Google Map Pack.
-I've seen citation cleanup alone move businesses from position 7-8 to top 3 in the Map Pack — the dental practice being the most clear-cut example.
+Whitespark's 2026 Local Search Ranking Factors survey puts them at roughly 7% of top local-pack signals.
+In practice, I've seen citation cleanup alone move businesses from position 7-8 to top 3 in the Map Pack, the dental practice being the clearest example.

 There's no magic number.
 It's better to have 30 accurate, consistent listings on relevant sites than 100 sloppy ones.
 Start with Google, Yelp, Facebook, Apple Maps, and key industry directories.
-The dental practice ranks in the top 3 with just 23 citations.
 Quality over quantity.

 Yes.
 Many platforms allow free submissions.
-Just be sure to use consistent formatting across every listing.
+Just use consistent formatting across every listing.
 Tools like Moz Local or Whitespark can speed things up if you're managing many locations.

 Related reading: